Last Updated on

 Here comes the kicker, due to a restricted calorie intake you may start to find your training harder and you may feel sluggish.
 This a consequence of having depleted glycogen stores within your body.

-These diets are sometimes on the verge of starvation which causes a negative distribution in your hormonal balance and a reduction in your metabolism; as the body attempts to converse energy.
+These diets are sometimes on the verge of starvation which causes a negative distribution in your hormonal balance and a reduction in your metabolism.
+This is because the body attempts to conserve energy.

-As a competitor you must have the right balance of training intensity with the restriction in calories.
+As a competitor, you must have the right balance of training intensity with the restriction in calories.

 A good strategy is to allow for weekly cheat meals into your diet schedule and sticking to the 90/10 ratio is also paramount in achieving your training goals.

-After only 70 hours on a calorie restricted diet there are significant changes in the leptin and ghrelin levels.
+After only 70 hours on a calorie-restricted diet, there are significant changes in the leptin and ghrelin levels.
 Weekly cheat meals that are higher in calories and carbs can help to increase both leptin and ghrelin levels.

-This boost in metabolism can last between 24-26 hours post consumption, this is caused by the digestion of the cheat meal and by the body offsetting the reduction in hormones when the low calorie intake is resumed.
+This boost in metabolism can last between 24-26 hours post-consumption.
+This is caused by the digestion of the cheat meal and by the body offsetting the reduction in hormones when the low-calorie intake is resumed.

-One of the main aims of the cheat meal are to optimise its impact on leptin levels and to replenish your glycogen stores.
+One of the main aims of the cheat meal is to optimise its impact on leptin levels and to replenish your glycogen stores.
 A key point to remember is that leptin is stimulated by the secretion of insulin.

 The best strategy for fitting cheat meals into your schedule is to plan ahead and the focus should be ‘cheat meals’ and not ‘cheat days’!

 Unfortunately, cheat meals are not for everyone and the only way that you will determine whether they are for you or not by trial and error.

-If you are finding it difficult to stick to your diet schedule and/or having craving after eating a cheat meal then maybe it is time to reevaluate whether this strategy is working for you.
+If you are finding it difficult to stick to your diet schedule and/or having cravings after eating a cheat meal then maybe it is time to reevaluate whether this strategy is working for you.

 Be honest with yourself and by noting which foods are producing cravings could be pointing to a deficiency within the body.

-These cravings are the body’s way of trying to sort itself out and carvings for particular foods are increased when your macro intake is too low.
+These cravings are the body’s way of trying to sort itself out.
+Cravings for particular foods are increased when your macro intake is too low.